loomio/loomio_help/content/legal/gdpr.md

 If you have any EU personal data (such as names, email addresses, ID numbers) in your Loomio group, you are a Controller of personal data under the GDPR.

-## Loomio Cooperative Limited is a data processor
+## Loomio Co-operative Limited is a data processor

 Processing EU personal data must be governed by a [GDPR-compliant contract](https://gdpr-info.eu/art-28-gdpr/).